 Now, a contested divorce is when parties disagree about one or more major issues in a divorce.
 Major issues include property division, alimony, child support, and child custody/placement.
-The vast majority of divorces are contested because people file for divorce separately.
+The vast majority of divorces are contested where parties file for divorce separately.

 Grounds for Divorce

-In law, grounds to do something are the basis or justification to do that thing.
-The only grounds needed to get a divorce in Wisconsin is for one party to say the marriage is “irretrievably broken.”
+In law, “grounds” to do something are the basis or justification to do a specific action.
+The only grounds needed to get a divorce in Wisconsin are for one party to say the marriage is “irretrievably broken.”
 So, if the other party refuses to acknowledge the divorce, the divorce still happens.
 There is nothing the other party can legally do to stop the divorce if the filing party continues to want it.

 Contesting for Litigation

 A contested divorce goes through the litigation process.
-In some instances, a divorce is contested so that the issues can be litigated.
+In some instances, a divorce is contested to make sure the divorce is litigated.
 Litigation means the case goes through the standard court process in front of a judge.

 Litigation is necessary when parties disagree on important topics.
-It creates a space to work through those issues and be solved for them if needed.
-A divorce is contested even if parties agree on everything except one major issue like one party wanting sole custody.
+It creates a space to work through and find solutions for the issues at hand.
+A divorce is contested even if parties agree on everything except one major issue such as if one party wants sole custody.